ultralytics/ultralytics/docs/en/models/yolo-world.md

 !!!
 Note

-    The YOLO-World weights in Ultralytics has already embedded COCO categories as offline vocabulary for further efficiency, which means yolov8-world models can be used directly to predict 80 categories of COCO.
+    The YOLO-World models provided by Ultralytics come pre-configured with COCO dataset categories as part of their offline vocabulary, enhancing efficiency for immediate application.
+This integration allows the YOLOv8-World models to directly recognize and predict the 80 standard categories defined in the COCO dataset without requiring additional setup or customization.

 ### Set prompts